PyO3/pyo3/.github/pull_request_template.md

  - tests for all new or changed functions

 PyO3's CI pipeline will check your pull request, thus make sure you have checked the `Contributing.md` guidelines.
 To run most of its tests locally, you can run `nox`.
 See `nox --list-sessions` for a list of supported actions.

+Please do not submit unsolicited AI-generated PRs.
+See our [contributing guidelines](https://pyo3.rs/main/contributing.html) for guidelines on how to use AI when contributing to PyO3.

+-->